 The cloud is a viable option.
 It provides similar long term storage, easier verification and will transmit only the data required to meet the recall request.
 Security is a concern.
 But that concern goes away if the data preservation software can add encryption and file access auditing.

-To learn more about data preservation and how the cloud, with the right software, can meet all of an organization’s requirements – while adding some additional capabilities – register for our upcoming webinar, “The Showdown for Data Preservation: Iron Mountain vs. The Cloud“.
+To learn more about data preservation and how the cloud, with the right software, can meet all of an organization’s requirements – while adding some additional capabilities – register for our on demand webinar, “The Showdown for Data Preservation: Iron Mountain vs. The Cloud“.